home-assistant/home-assistant.io/source/docs/assist/apple.markdown

 ### Adjusting the language

-Imported shortcuts are set to English by default.
-You will need to edit them to adjust the language.
+Shortcuts triggerd via Siri will always use the same language as Siri is set to.
+The Assist Button shortcut is meant to be manually triggered and can be configured for any language.

-Open the shortcuts app, and edit the Assist shortcuts (one at a time).
+Open the shortcuts app, and edit the Button Assist shortcut.
 The text in quotes will be shown in the language of your device.

-- **Button shortcut only:** Tap the arrow next to _"Dictate text"_ and select your language
+- Tap the arrow next to _"Dictate text"_ and select your language
 - Tap the arrow next to _"Assist with `Provided Input`"_ and select your language.

 <p class='note'>
-You can import the button shortcut multiple times to use multiple languages.
+You can import the button shortcut multiple times to create versions for different languages.
 </p>

 ## Multiple servers